ManojManu9886/Tips/README.md

 # Tips
-Leaving 15% tip for waiter
+Leaving 15% tip for waiter or server of a hotel